 I’ve tried several kind of hummus, but I can always count on Hope Foods Hummus to go well with anything.
 For these lunches, I purchased an 8 ounce container for original flavor Hope Foods hummus (affiliate link!) and divided it evenly between the four lunches.
 This equals 2 ounces of hummus for each lunch.
 PS: I’m also a huge fan of their spicy avocado hummus, but I didn’t want to photograph green hummus!
 You should definitely try it though.

 I also like to pack a little bowl of pretzel thins or other cracker with this kind of meal prep lunch.
 To do that, I simply stash the pretzels or other cracker in a separate 1-cup glass prep container (the same one I would recommend for hummus if you don’t have the 3 compartment containers).
 This way the pretzels:

 - don’t get cold and weird from being refrigerated

 - don’t get mushy from touching hummus or moist foods

 - don’t break or get smooshed from other foods

-How to prep the Chicken & Hummus Plate Lunch Meal Prep (1 min 45 secs):
+How to store the Chicken & Hummus Plate Lunch Meal Prep:

 This Chicken & Hummus Plate Lunch Meal Prep is so simple yet incredibly filling and delicious!
 Get back to basics with some fresh cut bell pepper, carrot, cucumbers, paired with a perfect portion of chicken breast, cheese slices, and grapes for a touch of sweetness.